 Summary Advice + Tips for White Whoring

-• Oral presentation cannot be understated: OA is not a VO, but HackerRank has screen recording + microphone monitoring, so it is recommended to train the expression of thoughts appropriately;
+- Verbal Expression Cannot Be Missed: Although OA is not a VO, HackerRank has screen recording + microphone monitoring, so it is recommended to train the expression of thoughts appropriately;

-• Practice your English reviewing skills: Some of the questions are not concise, so it is recommended that you brush up on the "semantically unclear" original LeetCode questions before taking the test.
+- English review skills should be practiced: some of the questions are not concise, it is recommended to brush up on the "semantically unclear" LeetCode English original questions before the exam.

-We don't just talk about the questions - we use no-trace remote assistance + real-time voice reminders to really solve the "can't do it" or "no time to finish" problem when you are facing high-pressure OA or online interviews.
-"We do not just talk - we use seamless remote assistance + real-time voice reminders when you face high-pressure OA or online interviews.
+we use no-trace remote assistance + real-time voice reminders to really solve the "can't do it" or "no time to finish" problem when you are facing high-pressure OA or online interviews.

 Multi-platform proficiency, including HackerRank, Codility, CodeSignal, Karat, etc.